And let there be light! Kevin McCorry has arrived in the world. A photograph of me in my bedroom in 1968.

 I also remember a Sunday evening animated cartoon television special called Dig, which was about a boy and dog falling into a large hole to somewhere, and, regularly on Sunday evenings, Adventures in Rainbow Country, a produced-in-Canada outdoor excursion television series starring Lois Maxwell (Moneypenny in the James Bond movies) as the widowed matriarch of a family owning and operating a lodge in the wilderness of northern Ontario.
 The Beachcombers, the iconic, 18-year-long-running Canadian television opus about Pacific-coastal, stray-log-seeking boaters, replaced Adventures in Rainbow Country in the Sunday evening viewing slot in 1972.
 I vividly remember the evening when The Beachcombers premiered.

-The cartoon opened in a park, where Bugs met a generous, carrot-providing, little man, who, to my six-year-old mind, seemed to be working as a "rabbit-feeder".
-Bugs and the man flirted, and I thought that he said to Bugs, "I'll be your doctor," before he carried Bugs to a doctor's place, a Dr. Jill's (again, I could not spell very quickly at that age; so, I did not correctly read the name on the signboard above the doorway as that of Dr. Jekyll).
+The cartoon opened in a park, where Bugs met a meek and generous, carrot-providing, little man, who, to my six-year-old mind, seemed to be working as a "rabbit-feeder".
+Bugs and the man flirted, and I thought that he said to Bugs, "I'll be your doctor," before he carried Bugs out of the park and to a doctor's place, a Dr. Jill's (again, I could not spell very quickly at that age; so, I did not correctly read the name on the signboard above the doorway as that of Dr. Jekyll).
 I thought they were going to play doctor.
-In this context, which I discovered years later was not the correct one but only an interpretation from a five-year-old's perspective, Bugs and the "rabbit-feeder" assumed the respective pretend roles of patient and doctor.
-Bugs played the piano in a "waiting room" while the man went into a room marked "laboratory"- dimly lit and filled with eerie test tubes and beakers.
+In this context, which I discovered years later was not the correct one but only an interpretation from a six-year-old's perspective, Bugs and the "rabbit-feeder" assumed the respective pretend roles of patient and doctor.
+Bugs played the piano in a "waiting room" while the man went into a room marked "laboratory" that was dimly lit and filled with eerie test tubes and beakers.
 When the man saw a glass of fizzing, red liquid, he launched into a bizarre act of adoration and denial.
-I could not understand it, though the laboratory imagery, reminiscent of that in "Hyde and Go Tweet", conveyed to me cause to become tense.
+I could not understand it, though the laboratory visualisations, reminiscent of those in "Hyde and Go Tweet", conveyed to me cause to become tense.
 When he started drinking the liquid, I knew for certain what was to happen.
 Not even Bugs Bunny was free from the horrors of that transformation formula!

 I was petrified by the events that followed as Bugs- the usually imperturbable and in-control Bugs- frantically fled from a horrible, knuckle-dragging, green monster into which the man again and again transmuted.
 The man kept changing into a monster with clear potential for unlimited mayhem, and while the man was the monster, what had become of his awareness, his consciousness?
 I found that direction of enquiry to be especially creepy.
 Bugs' fright was palpably intense.
 And then at the end of the cartoon, Bugs himself turned green and monstrous!

-For some reason, "Hyde and Hare", the Bugs Bunny cartoon that had so frightened me, was not one of the most frequently shown, because I was not to see it again for the next seventeen years, although I was a loyal viewer for nearly all of that time!
+For some reason, "Hyde and Hare", the Bugs Bunny cartoon that had so frightened me, was not one of the most frequently shown, because I was not to see it again for the next seventeen years, although I was a loyal viewer of the cartoons of Bugs and company for most of that time, watching the rabbit and his cartoon cohorts on whatever compilations of their cartoons were available to me on television.
+The Bugs Bunny/Road Runner Hour.
+Syndicated packages of the cartoons.
+Showings of them in French.
+Etcetra.

 On the day that my mother brought me to the Miramichi Regional Hospital to observe the laboratory there, I was playing cars in the sand at the foot of the driveway to our mobile home.
 She had just arrived home in her car and had evidently conceived the idea of showing the laboratory to me, at some moment in time during her work day.
 Stepping out of the car, she approached me with the idea and was quite determined that I proceed with it.
 I did not require very much prompting, actually, as I had a curiosity, albeit steeped in trepidation, about the look of a laboratory outside of the world of animated cartoons.
 It was a sunny, bright afternoon.
 Presumably late in the spring or early in the summer of 1972.